 Top Of The River, Made In Britain, Musicare, Zaks

-The Tu Mauriora Festival of Song at Te Rapa Racecourse., 1988
+The Tu Mauriora Festival of Song at Te Rapa Racecourse.
+1988

 Absent Friends, Zaks Nitepub, Split Image